Pregnancy and Heartburn

 heartburn worse and is another reason to quit, especially while pregnant.

 What makes it better?

-For most women, anything that helps reduce acid production or avoids reﬂux is helpful in preventing the discomfort of heartburn.
+in avoiding the discomfort of heartburn.
 Here are tips that may help:

 When will it end?